 - How will program and/or conflicts between both parties be resolved?

 At the end of the day, merging a new program into an existing organization is a marriage of sorts.
-Both parties should walk in with eyes wide open and seek to establish effective communication so that the relationship can thrive.
+When it comes to ministry programs and partnerships, both parties should walk in with eyes wide open.
+You should establish effective communication so that the relationship can thrive.

 Finally, a written fiscal sponsorship agreement is a MUST!

 Be sure to outline the roles and responsibilities of both parties, fiscal management policies, operating principals, shared goals, key expectations, conflict resolution policies, and a clear process to dissolve the fiscal sponsorship agreement and distribute program assets should it become necessary.

 Keep in mind that all contributions…whether they be financial, materials, equipment, or property that are gifted to a tax-exempt organization must remain in a charitable organization, so you might not be able to take everything with you if you walk away from the partnership!

 If we can help with Board Solutions or Development Coaching, let us know.
 Maybe you just want a few hours of consultation with one of our nonprofit experts – we can help.
 You may also find some Upcoming Events to attend or helpful information in our Free Stuff section.
 As always, Keep Growing for Good!